GLOBUS: Globus III

 In 2016 construction began on a new array dubbed the Globus III to replace Globus I and work in concert with Globus II.
 The new radar was estimated to cost US$121 million.
 On 13 February 2018 it was reported that the local population felt misled about the size of the radar.
 The construction work was shrouded in secrecy, and many locals were critical, but they were reluctant to speak out because the project brought sorely needed employment to the community.
 Testing was set to begin in autumn of 2018 with an expected operational date of 2022.

 Purpose and controversy

-The site is administrated by NIS, which maintains that GLOBUS is operated by Norwegian personnel only and data is not sent to the United States.
+The site is administrated by NIS and operated by Norwegian personnel only.
 Their website officially states that the radar is used to: